is-ma/ups/README.md

 2) Notify %http_data
 3) Music Play (if %http_data ~R ^..:..
 [2-9][0-9][0-9]

+Note: Example before will notify when hits/min greater or equal than 200.

 ### Shell Tools

-- Add a beautiful welcome report in ~/.bashrc
+- Add welcome report every time you log in
 - Add an 'r' alias to show real web traffic

+Add these lines to your ´~/.bashrc´:

 ```sh
 ### UFW_POLICE ###